gschleusner1972/strange_matter/Design and Requirements/Adopting_IFC_to_SM.md

 # IFC on Strange Matter

-Strange Matter was born out of the needs expressed by the needs of both the buildingSMART community for future versions of IFC but also the large community around the build environment that is looking for a modern flexible way to connect data.
+Strange Matter was born out of the needs expressed by both the buildingSMART community for future versions of IFC but also the large community around the build environment that is looking for a modern flexible way to connect data.